Learn when you do and don’t need an individual NJPDES process water or stormwater permit in New Jersey.

 Here’s where things get even bleaker – excluding the 5G3 construction permit, the permits designed for municipalities, public complexes, and highways, there are only two active NJPDES permits available for use at industrial facilities in New Jersey.

 There’s been virtually no talk about reissuing existing permits.
-No new versions discussed.
-No discussions regarding changing how our permitting program works, etc. There's been talk of additional, narrowly defined NJPDES permits for specific industries, but virtually nothing about the above, expired list.
+No new versions were discussed.
+No discussions regarding changing how our permitting program works, etc. There's been talk of additional, narrowly defined NJPDES permits for specific industries, but virtually nothing about the above-expired list.
 It’s as if the State of New Jersey has completely stopped caring about regulating water discharges from industrial facilities.

 So even if your industry or operation falls under one of these above categories, if you need a new NJPDES permit, you’re going to need an individual permit because you simply don’t have any other choice.
 You can't get coverage under an expired permit.

-Some common industries/operations that may be used to obtaining multi-sector generic or general stormwater permits in other states, but would certainly need an individual NJPDES permit here in New Jersey include:
+Some common industries/operations that may be used to obtain multi-sector generic or general stormwater permits in other states, but would certainly need an individual NJPDES permit here in New Jersey include: